 1. 1880's - 1920's

 During this period the female tennis player had more flesh covered than a lady diner at Downtown Abbey.
 Up to 1910 female tennis fashion saw heavy dresses that featured a high neck and a low hem.
-White was the chosen colour as it concealed perspiration the best, and perspire they did as the fabric was heavy and with the underskirts ran to several layers making agile play nigh impossible.
+White chosen as the colour as it concealed perspiration the best, and perspire they did as the fabric was heavy and with the underskirts ran to several layers making agile play nigh impossible.

 2. 1920's - 1940's